-MARSHALL, Mich.—The Marshall Community Foundation announces the launch of rolling Enrichment Scholarship deadlines for both students and educators.
-The first deadline is set for Oct.
-1. Applications can be submitted at any time and will be reviewed quarterly.
+MARSHALL, Mich.—The Marshall Community Foundation offers rolling quarterly Enrichment Scholarship deadlines for both students and educators.
+The next deadline is set for April 1.
+Applications can be submitted at any time and will be reviewed quarterly.

 “The Foundation continually examines its processes to determine how to best serve our community, while carrying out the intentions of our donors,” said Shannon Tiernan, MCF Executive Director.
 “Following feedback from teachers, parents and students, the Foundation has been working to restructure enrichment scholarship procedures.
 We expect this new process will better meet the needs of those whom we serve.”